Best Tips When Choosing the Right Toothpaste for You

 One ingredient everyone needs is fluoride.
 This natural mineral found in the earth fights cavities and protects y our tooth’s outer layer (enamel).

 Some organic, all-natural toothpaste avoid fluoride, claiming that too much fluoride can be harmful to the body.
-Numerous studies claim an ADA approved dose of fluoride is essential for optimal dental health.
+Numerous studies claim an ADA-approved dose of fluoride treatment is essential for optimal dental health.

 What if I have sensitive teeth or sensitive gums?

 When searching for a toothpaste that prevents the shattering pins and needles effect, look for the ingredients potassium nitrate or strontium chloride.